 “She would forget it or sometimes she would double up.
 Sometimes she would not take it for a couple of days.
 Finally her doctor called and said your mom has early Alzheimer’s and you need to help her,” Hayes said.

 Mike ordered Lifeline’s Medication Dispenser for Rita in March.

 “Initially I thought, ‘Mom isn’t very tech savvy and holy smokes…I don’t know if she’s going to latch onto this technology’.
 Well, it’s as simple as it can get,” Hayes said.

 Family members or caregivers load up to 40 days of medications into the Medication Dispenser.
 The system sends out an audible reminder and a light flashes telling the user when it’s time to take their medication.
 If the medication isn’t dispensed, the Medication Dispenser alerts a caregiver.

 “Sometimes at night she’s out and around and not in her apartment and it’ll call me and tell me the patient hasn’t taken her medicine,” Hayes said.

 Now that Rita is taking her medications regularly, her doctor says her blood pressure and cholesterol are back in line.
 This gives her son peace of mind.

 “I don’t have to worry about it if I’m out of town.
-This thing will constantly give her the medicine.
-Plus with the med dispenser, you guys (Franciscan Companies) fill it, so it’s a mini check-up twice a month.
-If something went wrong, you guys would catch it,” Hayes said.
+This device will constantly give her the medicine,” Hayes said.